Google Algorithm Changes ExplainedJan 30, 2020 2742 seen

 Google's Panda algorithm is considered one of the largest steps in the war against all the content farms and low-quality pages.
 With the help of this update, Google wanted noticeably to reduce the presence of slow and poor sites and give priority to the high-quality websites in the search engine ranking pages.

 According to the Panda algorithm, main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads and some other, so-called, bots.

 Penguin was launched after a few months, in 2012 and the target is spam pages of the websites.

 It was meant to find and handicap websites that are manipulating link practices.
-So the link volume played much more significant ranking factor than the content quality, favoring links which buy link.
+So the link volume played a much more significant ranking factor than the content quality, favoring links that buy link.

 This algorithm is now one of the, above mentioned, core algorithms, which allows google to control over low-quality content and spamming techniques.

 After over a year, Hummingbird was launched which is focused on keyworded content.

 Hummingbird was the first major algorithm update of Google for it was the first time that the algorithm was completely changed.

 Through this algorithm, Google started to target the meaning behind any of the words on the query and the way they relate to each other.